Cron Printz Christian (DAC ship): Cron Printz Christian: ;Canton, 173032

-The Chinese coast was first sighted around one month later.
 On 26 June 1731, Cron Printz Christian called at Macao.
 A delegation from the ship headed by van Hurk paid a visit to the Portuguese governor.
 On 27 June, a Chinese vessel escorted the delegation up the Pearl River to Canton to apply for permission from the Hoppo to send Cron Printz Christian up the Pearl River for trade.
 The permission reached the ship four days later.
 She was subsequently inspected both by Chinese customs officials and a Mandarin from the fort of Bocca Tigris before continuing up the river to anchorage of Whampoa.

-Peter van Hurk and the other company traders rented a Chinese factory outside Vanton proper as their headquarters.
+Peter van Hurk and the other company traders rented a Chinese factory outside Canton proper as their headquarters.
 They spent the next months purchasing more than a thousand crates of tea, 305 stacks of porcelain, 274 pieces of tuttenage metal (zinc oxide) as well as a range of other items.
 In addition to this came 101 crates acquired as part of the salary of the captains, mates, company traders and other senior crew members.
-The fact that van Hirk was allowed sixteen crates of goods while Tønder as captain was only allowed three crates testifies to the important role he played on the expedition.
+The fact that van Hurk was allowed sixteen crates of goods while Tønder as captain was only allowed three crates testifies to the important role he played on the expedition.
 Even de Brouwer was with six crates of goods allowed twice as much as Tønder.

 The stowing of Cron Printz Christian began in October 1731, On 15 December, she left the anchorage of Whampoa.
 She reached the Cape of Good Hope after just three weeks where fresh provisions were taken on board.
-Crpn Prontz Christian arrived back in Copenhagen on 27 June 1832.
+Cron Printz Christian arrived back in Copenhagen on 27 June 1732.

-Later history
+DAC service

 The Danish Asiatic Company purchased the ship in August 1732.
-She is last time mentioned in 1745.